Nolan Arenado Player Props: Cardinals vs. Guardians

 Nolan Arenado At The Plate

-- In 36.7% of his games this season, Arenado has had at least one RBI.
-He's picked up more than one in 18.4% and driven in three or more of his team's runs in five contests.
+- Arenado has driven home a run in 19 games this year (38.0%), including more than one RBI in 18.0% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 42.9% of his games this year, with more than one run scored in 8.2%.
+- He has scored in 21 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.